jbsportsscience/Sports-Science-Portfolio/README.md

 Welcome to my Sports Science Portfolio!

-I am Jerrel Bushel, currently a sports science intern at New York City FC First team.
+I am Jerrel Bushel, currently a sports science intern at New York City FC with the First team.

 This portfolio is a collection of sports science and biomechanics projects that I have worked on in my sports science career to date.
 Below is a short description of each element of this portfolio.